top of page

 Meet James

-James, his wife Lina, and their sons Anthony and Alessandro
+James, with his mom Vera, and his sons Anthony and Alessandro

 Growing Up